apache/drill/_docs/data-sources-and-file-formats/060-text-files-csv-tsv-psv.md

 Using a distributed file system, such as HDFS, instead of a local file system to query the files also improves performance because currently Drill does not split files on block splits.

 ## Configuring Drill to Read Text Files
-In the storage plugin configuration, you can set the following attributes that affect how Drill reads CSV, TSV, PSV (comma-, tab-, pipe-separated) files.
+In the storage plugin configuration, you [set the attributes]({{site.baseurl}}/docs/plugin-configuration-basics/#list-of-attributes-and-definitions) that affect how Drill reads CSV, TSV, PSV (comma-, tab-, pipe-separated) files:

-* String lineDelimiter = "\n";
-  One or more characters used to denote a new record.
-Allows reading files with windows line endings.
-* char fieldDelimiter = ',';
-  A single character used to separate each value.
-* char quote = '"';
-  A single character used to start/end a value enclosed in quotation marks.
-* char escape = '"';
-  A single character used to escape a quototation mark inside of a value.
-* char comment = '#';
-  A single character used to denote a comment line.
-* boolean skipFirstLine = false;
-  Set to true to avoid reading headers as data.

-Set the `sys.options` property setting `exec.storage.enable_new_text_reader` to true (the default) before attempting to use these attributes:

 * comment
 * escape
-* fieldDeliimiter
+* deliimiter
 * quote
 * skipFirstLine

+Set the `sys.options` property setting `exec.storage.enable_new_text_reader` to true (the default) before attempting to use these attributes.

 ## Examples of Querying Text Files
 The examples in this section show the results of querying CSV files that use and do not use a header, include comments, and use an escape character: